datacenter/aci-monitoring-stack/README.md

 ## Pre Requisites
 - Familiarity with Kubernetes: This installation guide is intended to assist with the setup of the ACI Monitoring stack and assumes prior familiarity with Kubernetes; it is not designed to provide instruction on Kubernetes itself.
 - A Kubernetes Cluster: Currently the stack has been tested on `Upstream Kubernetes 1.30.x` and `Minikube`.
   - Persistent Volumes: 10G should be plenty for a small/demo environment.
-Many Storage provisioner support Volume expansion so should be easy to increase this post installation.
+Many storage provisioner support Volume expansion so should be easy to increase this post installation.
   - Ability to expose services for:
       - Access to the Grafana/Prometheus and Alert Manager dashboards: This will be ideally achieved via an `Ingress Controller`
         - (Optional) Wildcard DNS Entries for the ingress controller domain.